helm/charts/stable/eventstore/README.md

 ```
 > helm install -n eventstore stable/eventstore --set 'admin.password=<your admin password>'
 ```
-> You can use the username `admin` and the password set in the above command to log into the admin interface.
+> This triggers Helm to run a post-install Job which resets the admin password using the Event Store HTTP API.
+You can then use the username `admin` and the password set in the above command to log into the admin interface.

-The command deploys Event Store on the Kubernetes cluster in the default configuration.
+The above commands install Event Store with the default configuration.
-The [configuration](#configuration) section lists the parameters that can be configured during installation.
+The [configuration](#configuration) section below lists the parameters that can be configured during installation.

-## Deleting the Charts
+## Deleting the Chart

-Delete the Helm deployment as normal
+Delete the `eventstore` release.

 ```
 $ helm delete eventstore --purge
 ```

-The command removes all the Kubernetes components associated with the chart and deletes the release.
+> This command removes all the Kubernetes components associated with the chart and deletes the release.

 ## Configuration